Start9Labs/cln-startos/docs/instructions.md

 to place your node in an advantageous position in the network graph, in order that your node can always send, receive, and forward as many payments as possible.
-This makes it an excellent feature for a node that is expecting to be receiving lots of payments, such as node connected to BTCPay Server or some other merchant software.
+This makes it an excellent feature for a node that is expecting to be receiving lots of payments, such as a node connected to BTCPay Server or some other merchant software.

 To this end, here are some of the things CLBOSS can do automatically: